 I will walk you through the different variations, but first let me share with you my favorite version.

-How to Make Easy Creamy Italian Pasta in your Instant Pot:
+How to Make Pasta in your Instant Pot

-Step Two: After I cook my sauce on high pressure for 10 minutes, I do a quick release (because there is a large amount of liquid in the sauce, be sure to cover vent with kitchen towel and stay away from steam).
+- Because there is a large amount of liquid in the sauce, be sure to cover vent with kitchen towel and stay away from steam.
 It will take about one full minute for the pressure to release.

 It is SO important to watch that you don’t allow more time to pass than 5 minutes for natural pressure to release so you don’t overcook your pasta.
 I have found that 4 minutes for most pasta (see notes below) with 5 minutes natural release creates a perfect al dente pasta.